-We may need substantial additional funding to meet our financial obligations and to pursue our business objectives.
-If we are unable to raise capital when needed, we could be forced to curtail our planned operations and the pursuit of our growth strategy.
+We will need substantial additional funding to meet our financial obligations and to pursue our business objectives including launching VP-102 for molluscum contagiosum.
+If we are unable to raise capital when needed, we could be forced to curtail our planned operations and the pursuit of our growth strategy which could impact our ability to continue as a going concern.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
-We expect to continue to incur significant expenses and operating losses over the next several years as we seek marketing approval for VP-102 for the treatment of molluscum, pursue clinical trials and marketing approval for VP-102 for the treatment of common warts, external genital warts and other indications, pursue clinical trials and marketing approval for VP-103 for the treatment of plantar warts and advance any of our other product candidates we may develop or otherwise acquire.
+We expect to continue to incur significant expenses and operating losses over the next several years as we seek marketing approval for VP-102 for the treatment of molluscum, pursue clinical trials and marketing approval for VP-102 for the treatment of external genital warts, common warts, and other indications, pursue clinical trials and marketing approval for VP-315 for the treatment of dermatological oncology indications, VP-103 for the treatment of plantar warts, and advance any of our other product candidates we may develop or otherwise acquire.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our revenue, if any, will be derived from sales of products that we do not expect to be commercially available for a number of years, if at all.
-If we obtain marketing approval for VP-102 for the treatment of molluscum or common warts or any other product candidates that we develop, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
-We also expect an increase in our expenses associated with creating additional infrastructure to support operations as a newly public company.
+Our revenue, if any, will be derived from sales of products that are not currently commercially available.
+If we obtain marketing approval for VP-102 for the treatment of molluscum, external genital warts or common warts or any other product candidates that we develop, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.